armBookCodeExamples/Erratum/Chapter5/Readme.md

 ---

+### Code 5.19: Implementation of pcSerialComStringWrite()

+In Chapter 3 it has already been used the reserved word *static* on line 3 of Code 3.11 to indicate that the variable *lm35SampleIndex* retains its value between calls of *alarmActivationUpdate()*.

+---

 ### Figure 5.8

 It can be argued that for the sake of scalability it might be better to organize the files as shown in the following new version of Figure 5.8: